Thursday 4 September 2008

 After trading his land for Rs 18 lakh, Sushen constructed a two-storey house with enough room for all his children and their families.

-facturing unit — Bibhas worked as a material supplier.
+While Subhas and Uttam got jobs at BBG —an ancillary bearing manufacturing unit — Bibhas worked as a material supplier.
 The family income had jumped from an average of Rs 45 per day from farming only to about Rs 300 per day and the Sarkar family was on the verge of relative affluence.

 But the shutdown threatened that lifestyle, now bolstered with add-ons like a TV set.
 Since Mamata’s men unleashed their mayhem, Subhas and Uttam had not been able to report for work, losing more than Rs 200 a day.

 Bibhas, too, has been sitting at home with material supply suspended.
-And now Subhas, whose wife is
+And now Subhas, whose wife is pregnant, was particularly worried about losing his job.

 The panic got to Sushen after the Tata announcement on Tuesday evening that the Nano project could be shifted out of Singur.
 Having watched the news on TV, he went to a local club and discussed the matter with a few neighbours.
 They had nothing encouraging to say about the future of the project.